 Furthermore, he pioneered the technology for pressing and packaging fresh oils under exclusion of light, heat, and oxygen – three main factors which can transform nutritious oils into toxic ones.
 Until that time, oils were highly processed by destructive methods, sacrificing health benefits in order to attain long shelf life.
 His innovations with manufacturing methods for maintaining nutrient quality ensure that his products are the highest possible quality and retain the highest nutritional value.
 Accordingly, Udo now runs a consulting practice for manufacturing companies in Europe and North America.

-In addition to essential fats, Udo worked with phytonutrient-rich greens, digestive enzymes, fibre-rich whole foods, friendly bowel micro-organisms, herbs, minerals, vitamins, and antioxidants to develop other blends of nutritious formulas, such as Beyond Greens and the Wholesome Fast Food Blend.
+In addition to essential fats, Udo worked with phytonutrient-rich greens, digestive enzymes, fibre-rich whole foods, friendly bowel micro-organisms, herbs, minerals, vitamins, and antioxidants to develop other blends of nutritious formulas, such as Beyond Greens.

 Udo is a frequent writer and speaker on fats and oils and has appeared on radio and television around the world.
 He has visited Australia on numerous occasions.
 He was a speaker at the World Congress on Cancer, in September 1995; at Health Expo 1997, in Sydney in August 1997 (Australian Health and Nutrition Industry’s Annual Trade Event).
 His lecture tour in 1997 to Sydney, Melbourne, Adelaide, Perth and Brisbane was very successful, attracting hundreds of people to each talk.
 He was in Australia again in September 2003 – lecturing to packed venues in Melbourne, Brisbane and Sydney, and again in September 2005, visiting with our distributors, and health food store employees and health practitioners.
 His most recent visit was 2011, when he again delivered seminars around the country.